jskress/builder-tool/docs/guides/projects.rst

 The ``dependencies`` object contains dependencies keyed by a simple name mapped to the definition of a dependency.
 Each dependency may have these fields:

-``repo``
-    The type of the repository where this dependency lives.
-Its value must be the name of a repository type made known by a language.
-The language may allow for a configuration object at the top level of the ``project.yaml`` file keyed by that name.
-The allowed contents of that configuration information is defined by the language that published support for the given repository type.
+``location``
+    The location of files the dependency represents.
+Its value must be one of ``remote``, ``local`` or ``project``.
+This decides how a dependency is resolved to a physical file.

+        ``remote``
+            For remote dependencies, the builder will cooperate with the language to identify appropriate URLs, directory names and the like and caches the actual files in a local cache.

+        ``local``
+            For local dependencies, dependent files will be searched in the directories listed under the ``locations/local`` section of the project file.

+        ``project``
+            For project dependencies, the builder will cooperate with the language to identify the appropriate subdirectory of the project to look in for dependent files.
+The dependent project must use the same language as the one dependent on it.

 ``group``
     An optional group identifier for the dependency.
 If this is not provided,